mkuchak/cloudflare-workers-template/README.md

 ### Easy development mode start

-Follow this order of commands to get started.
+Be sure to use the `.nvmrc` Node.js version.
+If using nvm, type `nvm install <version> && nvm use`.
+The recommended version is needed to work with some dependencies like Miniflare.
+Next, follow this order of commands to get started.

 ```bash
 # Copy the example .env file and modify as needed